daniel8lopes/omnia3/docs/pages/omnia3/Management/omnia3_management_introduction.md

 ### 4.2 Regenerate the Client Secret
 If you need to regenerate the Client Secret for some reason (e.g. someone took your credentials), select one of the records in the list and, in the details window, select the option **Regenerate secret**.

-This action will generate another Client Secret and in the further requests you need to send the new credentials.
+This action will generate another Client Secret and in the further requests, you need to send the new credentials.